Degree in Veterinary Medicine: Program Overviews

 Career Outlook and Salary Information

 Many graduates of a Doctor of Veterinary Medicine program pursue careers as veterinarians.
-According to the U.S. Bureau of Labor Statistics, vetertinarins earned an average annual salary of $79,050.
-From 2008-2018, this career field is expected to grow by 33% due to increasing emphasis on pet healthcare, especially for small pets (www.blos.gov).
+According to the U.S. Bureau of Labor Statistics, as of May 2012, veterinarians earned a median annual salary of $84,460.
+From 2010-2020, this career field is expected to grow by 36%, which is much faster than average, due to increasing emphasis on pet healthcare, especially for small pets (www.bls.gov).

 Doctor of Veterinary Medicine and Doctor of Philosophy in Veterinary Medicine

 An undergraduate degree in the sciences is required for admission into a combined Doctor of Veterinary Medicine and Doctor of Philosophy program.
 Admissions committees also seek evidence of outstanding academic achievement.
-Typically, only select few candidates are admitted into DVM-Ph.D. programs.
-Letters of recommendation are required, as are scores from the Graduate Record Examination (GRE).
+Typically, only a select few candidates are admitted into DVM-Ph.D. programs.
+Letters of recommendation are required, as are scores from the GRE.

 The DVM-Ph.D. curriculum combines general veterinary medicine coursework with classes that focus on aspects of veterinary science research methodology.
 Topics include: